hoswaymolina/hoswaymolina.github.io/dataprojects/hr.md

 My first exposure to a People Analyst was seeing [Bill Yost](https://www.linkedin.com/in/billyost/)'s LinkedIn activity.
 As far as I've seen, he doesn't post a lot specifically about people analytics, and mostly just posts really funny content, including satire.
 Anyway, I knew that data analytics was relevant to pretty much any area of a company, but seeing HR analytics being called "People Analytics" was pretty cool.

 In this project, I took on the role of "People Data Analyst" for a fictional HR department.
-My job is to explore issues including accusations of ageism.
-In
+My tool was R, which has become the third programming language I have used (after Python and SQL, in that order).
+I've learned that it's a really powerful and awesome tool to have in one's belt.
+My job was to explore issues including accusations of ageism in layoffs.
+In my analysis, I found that:

+- Layoffs were actually more likely for younger employees
+- There was no statistically significant difference between firing rates for more recent or more tenured employees
+- Age and years worked account for approximately 60% of variance in monthly income

+As usual, read below to retrace my steps!

 ## The Dataset